 - Vivactil (Protriptyline Hydrochloride)

-To assure favorable FAA consideration, the treating physician should establish that you do not need psychotropic medication.
-The medication should be discontinued and the condition and circumstances should be evaluated after you have been off-medication for at least 60 and in most cases 90 days.
-Should your physician believe you are an ideal candidate, the herbal preparations such as Saint Johns Wort or Deplin may be an option.
+If the treating physician establishes that there is no longer a need for psychotropic medication, this opens another option which typically provides greater assurance of favorable FAA consideration.
+In this situation, the medication must be discontinued and the condition and circumstances should be evaluated after being off-medication for at least 60 but in most cases 90 days.
+Should your physician believe you are an ideal candidate, the herbal preparations such as Saint Johns Wort or Deplin may also be an option.

 After discontinuing the medication, a detailed psychiatric evaluation should be obtained.
 The evaluation must be conducted in a set format and in compliance with FAA protocol.
 There are several parameters involved with the evaluation.
-Resolved issues and stability off the medication are usually the primary factors for approval.
+Resolved issues and stability without medication are typically the strongest factors for FAA approval.

 We can help